IndhuPriyaT/Single-server-infinite-capacity---Markov-Model/README.md

 ## Result :
-The average number of material in the sytem and in the conveyor and waiting time are successfully found.
+The average number of material in the sytem and in the conveyor and waiting time are successfully found